How does alcohol harm children?

 While it is indisputable that young people are delaying alcohol initiation, what appears to be happening is that once they do start drinking (on average at 16.6 years), hazardous drinking, including binge drinking, is commonplace.
 The study notes: it is important that public health actors do not get complacent and continue to pursue best practices when it comes to delaying and preventing alcohol use among young people.

-Further evidence about youth drinking in Ireland could be found in the Planet Youth surveys from the west of Ireland, the My World survey and the Growing up in Ireland study.
+Further evidence about youth drinking in Ireland can be found in the Planet Youth surveys from the west of Ireland, the My World survey and the Growing up in Ireland study.
+There is also data available from the Central Statistics Office Irish Health Survey.
+International comparisons can be found from the 2024 European School Survey Project on Alcohol and Other Drugs (ESPAD) which can be accessed here.

 2025 data from Planet Youth in Galway, Roscommon and Mayo on trends over the past 6 years shows that three quarters of 15-16 year olds have tried alcohol; half have been drunk in their lifetime; a third have been drunk in the past month; while a quarter of them are drinking in pubs.
+See here and here for Planet Youth data.

 Marketing